mienaikoe/ziyu/Chapters/2-4-Chapter11.md

     It's you who fills our lives with love.
   ***

   He was moved to tears.
-It was a lullaby from his childhood - faint and delayed to his open ear, but warm, clear, and instant from the radio box.
-It struck him with a magical awe he hadn't felt in a long time.
-Invisible voices, hidden walls, he didn't understand any of it, but he had to learn more.
-This would surely change the world.
+It was a lullaby from his childhood - faint and delayed to his open ear, but through the box, it was warm and instant.
+It struck him first with a magical awe, then a longing homesickness.
+It had been a long time since he felt either of those emotions.

-  He ran back to Casra, both of them beaming with joy.
-There was no doubt in his mind that thi never got tired of seeing someone hear it for the first time.
+  He made his way back, and saw a beam of joy on their faces.
+There was no doubt in his mind that Casra never got tired of seeing someone hear it for the first time.
+Thi knew it would change the world.

+  "What did you think?"
+Casra asked.

-  "This is incredible.
-Imagine if everyone had one of these.
+  "That was incredible.
+Imagine if everyone had one of these boxes.
 A single voice could cover the entire planet."

   "That is the next thing I need to teach you.
 There are limits to radio."

   "Limits?"

   "The coil on this tree is powered by a strong battery.
-Just as you need a strong voice and a pedestal to be heard from far away, you need a strong transmitter and a high antenna for your signal to reach further."
+Just as you need a strong voice and a raised platform to be heard from far away, you need a strong transmitter and a high antenna for your signal to reach further."

   "Is that why you built it into a tree?"